Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ### Computation Time
 ![Computation](/assets/images/sparse_matrix_compute_time.png?raw=true)
 Since I made this a classification problem and since NLP problems often result in sparse matrices, I used the Bernoulli Naive Bayes classifier.
 It is known for speed.
 As you can see, converting to a sparse matrix lead to an 8-fold decrease in computation time!
-This makes sense because computing all those nonsensical 0 multiplications has been eliminated.
+This makes sense because computing all those nonsensical zero multiplications has been eliminated.
 Hooray!

 By the way, this works with plenty of other algorithms, too.
 For example, I ran vanilla logistic regression and cut processing time in half.
-Where does we not see improved processing times?
+Where do we not see improved processing times?
 Decision tree-based algorithms like random forest.

+If you're interested in how CSR works, keep reading.
+Otherwise, go forth and experiment.

-# How It Works
+# How CSR Works

 # Additional Resources
 [Working with Sparse Matrices](http://www.mathcs.emory.edu/~cheung/Courses/561/Syllabus/3-C/sparse.html)